HenryOnilude/BookMySpot/README.md

 # BookMySpot

-A modern parking spot booking application built with Next.js that allows users to search, view, and book parking spots in West London.
+A modern parking spot booking application built with Next.js that allows users to search, view, and book parking spots in London.

 ## Features